devtron-labs/devtron/docs/user-guide/global-configurations/build-infra.md

 ### Need More Options?

-If you need extra control on the build infra configuration apart from CPU and memory, feel free to open a [GitHub issue](https://github.com/devtron-labs/devtron/issues) for us to help you.
+If you need extra control on the build infra configuration apart from CPU, memory, and build timeout, feel free to open a [GitHub issue](https://github.com/devtron-labs/devtron/issues) for us to help you.

 ---